RINTU5500U/JOB-PORTAL/README.md

 2. Allow users to edit and delete their own job postings and applications.
 3. Add pagination to the list of job postings and applications.
 4. Implement a search feature for the job postings.

-<<Evaluation:
-# Your submission will be evaluated based on the following criteria:
-1. Correct functionality of the application
-2. Proper use of Node.js, Express, MongoDB, and RESTful API design
-3. Proper implementation of routing and RESTful API design
-4. Proper error handling and input validation
-5. Use of Markdown to render cover letters
-6. Code quality and organization
-7. If you complete the bonus tasks, your submission will also be evaluated on the implementation of authentication, authorization, pagination, and search.
-# For Submissions and Queries about the assignment, please send an email to - akash@xhipment.com and bharat@xhipment.com